Safe Kids Program

 Legal

-For media or legal inquiries, please contact Savannah Anders, KARE House’s Executive Director, directly at Sanders@karehouse.org.
+For media or legal inquiries, please contact Savannah Anders, KARE House’s CEO, at Sanders@karehouse.org.